 Frequently Asked Questions

 The Research Aligned Mentorship (RAM) program is an extremely prestigious program funded by a major grant awarded to Farmingdale State College by the United States Department of Education.
-Regardless of major, the RAM Program provides extra benefits and rewards that will enhance learning and that will give RAM students opportunities not available to other students.
+Regardless of major, the RAM Program provides extra benefits and rewards that will enhance learning and give RAM students opportunities not available to other FSC students.

 The RAM students receive: